Neighborhood Attention Transformer: Experiments

 \subsection{Semantic Segmentation}

-We also trained UPerNet~\cite{xiao2018unified} on ADE20K~\cite{zhou2017scene}, with ImageNet-pretrained NAT backbones.
-Similar to detection, we followed Swin's configuration for training ADE20k, and used \verb|mmsegmentation|~\cite{mmseg2020}.
+To demonstrate NAT's performance on semantic segmentation, we trained UPerNet~\cite{xiao2018unified} with NAT backbones on ADE20K~\cite{zhou2017scene}.
+We followed Swin's configuration for training ADE20K, and used \verb|mmsegmentation|~\cite{mmseg2020} (Apache License v2).
 Additionally, and following standard practice, input images are randomly resized and cropped at $512 \times 512$ when training.
-Segmentation results on ADE20K are presented in Table~\ref{tab:semseg}.
+Results are presented in \cref{tab:semseg}.
 It is noticeable that NAT-Mini outperforms Swin-Tiny, and also comes very close to ConvNeXt-Tiny.
 NAT-Tiny outperforms ConvNeXt-Tiny significantly, while also slightly more efficient.
-NAT-Small outperforms Swin-Small on single-scale performance, while matching the multi-scale mIoU.
+NAT-Small outperforms Swin-Small on single-scale performance, while matching the multi-scale performance.
 NAT-Base similarly performs on-par with Swin-Base, while falling slightly short of ConvNeXt-Base.
-It should be noted that both NAT-Small and NAT-Base bear fewer FLOPs with them compared to their Swin and ConvNeXt counterparts, while their performance is within the same region.
+Note that both NAT-Small and NAT-Base bear fewer FLOPs with them compared to their Swin and ConvNeXt counterparts, while their performance is within the same region.
 It is also noteworthy that Swin especially suffers from more FLOPs even beyond the original difference due to the fact that the image resolution input in this task specifically ($512 \times 512$) will not result in feature maps that are divisible by $7 \times 7$, Swin's window size, which forces the model to pad input feature maps with zeros to resolve that issue, prior to every attention operation.
-NAT does not require this, as feature maps of any size are compatible.
+NAT on the other hand supports feature maps of arbitrary size.

-\subsection{Ablation study}
+\subsection{Ablation Study}